cmartell5/hawaii-climate-analysis/README.md

 For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.

-## Programs used:
+## Programs used
-Python, SQLAlchemy ORM queries, Pandas, Matplotlib, VS Code, Jupyter Notebook
+Python, SQLAlchemy ORM queries, Pandas, Matplotlib, VS Code, Jupyter Notebook, Flask API, JSON